zeek/zeek/doc/devel/plugins.rst

 input reader at the same time.

-We now walk briefly through the specifics of providing a specific type of functionality (a *component*) through plugin.
+We now walk briefly through the specifics of providing a specific type of functionality (a *component*) through a plugin.
 We'll focus on their interfaces to the plugin system, rather than specifics on writing the corresponding logic (usually the best way to get going on that is to start with an existing plugin providing a corresponding component and adapt that).
 We'll also point out how the CMake infrastructure put in place by the ``init-plugin`` helper script ties the various pieces together.

 Bro Scripts
 -----------